-Component Standard Relevant Comments Inculin dependent and Non inculin HbA1c in the range of $6.1-8.0$ for a period of 12 months (tested on four occasions at three-month intervals).
-No hypoglycaemic events in the last 12 months.
-No end organ damage.
+Component Standard Relevant Comments Multiple factors will need to be considered as part of a detailed report including, regular HbA1c readings over a period of 12 months (tested on four occasions at three-month intervals), recent hypoglycaemic event history and any current or increased short term risk of end organ damage.
 Applicants who have an insulin pump for the treatment of type 1 diabetes may be suitable provided the person can demonstrate a well-controlled hypoglycaemic history whilst using the insulin pump therapy.
 A report from the treating specialist is required.